Just a bit about me.

 Personal

 I love hiking in the mountains or finding dark skies to look at the stars - there’s nothing better to remind me that my problems are tiny and the universe is vast and beautiful.
 My apartment has been described as a jungle: ~40 species of mostly-tropical plants, two geckos, and the occasional tropical cockroach.
 I spend a lot of time hanging out with my cat, since she’s the best cat.
-Occasionally I’ll have a flash of inspiration and dive into a project that I know nothing about (recently, thermoplastics for cosplay).
+Occasionally I’ll have a flash of inspiration and dive into a project that I know nothing about (for example, thermoplastics for cosplay).
 My favorite kind of project is one that leads me into brand new territory.

 /assets/images/echo.jpg